-Let us look at few of the best orators in history and their world-class speeches:
+Let us look at a few of the best orators in history and their world-class speeches:

 1) Winston Churchill

 Winston Churchill was the Prime Minister of the United Kingdom.
-Initially he wasn’t that effective while talking, as he spoke in a monotone, without much change in pitch, pace or volume.
-He also suffered from a speech impairment, meaning he had difficulty pronouncing the letter “s”.
+Initially, he wasn’t that effective while talking, as he spoke in a monotone, without much change in pitch, pace, or volume.
+He also suffered from speech impairment, meaning he had difficulty pronouncing the letter “s”.

-However, he transformed himself as a great speaker.
+However, he transformed himself into a great speaker.
 This is because he understood the power that words hold.